 Duty free limits if you are travelling abroad

-Here is a reminder for our readers of their duty and tax free allowances if travelling abroad this summer.
+Here is a reminder of any duty payable and tax-free allowances if travelling abroad this summer.

-Where tobacco or alcohol is brought in from another EU country, no duties or tax will be payable as long as you can demonstrate that the goods are for your own use, and that you paid the relevant taxes and duties on the purchase.
+There are no limits on tobacco or alcohol brought into Northern Ireland from another EU country.
+This means that no duties or tax will be payable as long as you can demonstrate that the goods are for your own use and that you paid the relevant taxes and duties on the purchase.